-Flexible Generation & Other Non-Typical
+4.2.1.3 Flexible Generation & Other Non-Typical

 As a group of DNs, we have reacted to the changing demands asked of our customer and commercial services in relation to flexible generation and unregulated supplies.
-We have adapted/added to processes to provide a better and consistent approach across the industry and hold annual Flexible Generation conferences with increased communications to compliment the events.
-We utilise public information source like the Capacity Market Register to gain up to date views on the potential power generation in our network.
+We have adapted/added to processes to provide a better and consistent approach across the industry.
+We utilise public information sources like the Capacity Market Register to gain up to date views on the potential power generation in our network.
 Power Generation sites often secure electricity contracts prior to engaging with the relevant Gas DN and we refresh our view in line with the Capacity Market Auction timetable.
 To gain a view on daily demand, we have built up an average usage of 10 hrs per day from our connected sites logger data.